BecTome/IML-Lab2-Visualization/notebooks/PCA/P2-report.md

 **Glass dataset**

+After projecting glass dataset, it can be observed that only using the first 2 components it's not enough to make the classes separable given the complexity of the problem.

 In the case of silhouette score, a model trained only with the first component has far better silhouette score than in the case of the model trained without applying PCA.
 On the other hand, in terms of V-Measure, both Birch and K-Means' performance slightly increase with 2 and 6 components, but decrease in other cases.
 KMeans obtains a maximum with 4 components whereas Birch obtains the maximum V-Measure score with 4 components.